ibm-cloud-docs/satellite/connector_endpoint_auth.md

 ### Simple authentication between the Connector service and the destination
 {: #simple-auth-destination-conn}

-1. Create an HTTPS endpoint to an HTTPS server with destination certificate verification.
+1. Create an HTTPS endpoint to an HTTPS server.

     ```sh
     ibmcloud sat endpoint create